Droopy Nose Rhinoplasty

 Patients of all ages can be considered for droopy nose rhinoplasty so long as the nose is done growing.
 A drooping nose can be congenital, or a result of aging as the tip naturally begins to droop with time.
 Dr. Hamawy can perform this procedure as a primary rhinoplasty, or a revision of a previous surgery.

 During the consultation Dr. Hamawy will have already taken measurements of the angle of the nose between the upper lip and nasal tip.
 This will determine how high the tip should be lifted, keeping in mind the patient’s desired outcome.
-All surgical rhinoplasty procedure are performed on an outpatient basis with general anesthesia.
+All surgical rhinoplasty procedures are performed on an outpatient basis with general anesthesia.
 Patients are able to return home after the surgery.

 To fix nasal tip ptosis, Dr. Hamawy can use either an open or closed technique depending on the case specifics.
 Once the appropriate incision has been made, cartilage grafts from inside the ear, or rib will be used to add tip support.
 Alar suspension sutures may be used as well.
 In cases of revision rhinoplasty to fix a drooping tip, lateral alar extension grafts and septal strut grafts may be used to raise the tip and add structure.